umwics/wics-site-old/_co-op-companies/B-google.md

 members:
   - name: "Laura Stoyko"
     summary: "Laura will be working at Google this summer as an Engineering Practicum intern."
-    statement: "She will be working on the Tech Infrastrucutre Resource team, working on creating and populating databases in Java.
-She is very excited for this summer."
+    statement: "She worked on the Technical Infrastrucutre team, working on creating a user interface in Angular2/Typescript, while retrieving and processing the data for it in Java."
     image: "assets/img/co-op/laura.jpg"
 ---